-Your application will be given a reference number, and will be examined to check that it is correct, such as the maps are of the correct scale and the evidence forms and statutory declaration are signed and dated.
+Your application will be given a reference number and will be examined to check that it is correct, such as the maps are of the correct scale and the evidence forms and statutory declaration are signed and dated.
 The Registration Authority has power to request further information.

 The authority can reject the application if it is not correct.
 If the application is deficient in any way you will be given a chance to correct what is wrong.

 Notices will be posted on site and an advert placed in the local paper to allow for objections to the application.
-If objections are received you will have a chance to respond to them through the Registration Authority.
-The decision whether or not to register the land can be made by a committee of the Registration Authority.
+If objections are received, you will have a chance to respond to them through the Registration Authority.
+The decision whether to register the land can be made by a committee of the Registration Authority.
 If it is contentious, Counsel’s opinion may be sought, or a Non Statutory Public Inquiry may be held.

 If an application is accepted it will be registered, however if the authority rejects the application you and the objector will be informed of the basis for non registration.

 Timescales vary depending on each application and whether objections are received.
 The process can take a great deal of time and money especially if you decide to employ legal representation should it proceed to public inquiry.
 It can take 12 to 18 months to determine an application.

 There is no charge for an application to register new common land or town or village greens, however if you employ legal representation there can be significant financial implications.

 The Commons Act 2006 – Designed to protect our common land for current and future generations, and deliver real benefits in terms of sustainable farming, public access and biodiversity.
 The Commons Bill received Royal Assent on 19 July 2006.

 The Countryside and Rights of Way Act, 2000 – This permits public access to open countryside including access to common land.
 The Countryside Agency have published conclusive maps for all areas showing the land (including commons) to which the public have access and the new open access rights are now in operation in all regions subject to any short or long term restrictions that may apply.